supriyaarun27/lead_prediction/README.md

 We can maintain the compatability and dependency requirements of the project by using virtual environments.
 I have used the VENV module from Python.

-I have also used [I'm an inline-style link](https://pypi.org/project/tox/)
+I have also used [TOX](https://pypi.org/project/tox/) as a task automation tool.

 ### Testing Frameworks